When You're A Guy Who Has Trouble Relating To Other Guys

 Another thing to do is not give guy's guys an unrealistic amount of credit.
 They're not the ultimate arbiters of your worthiness as a social being or as a man.
 They're not flawless.
 Sometimes they are really are overly macho, immature, and shallow.

 Have a thick skin

 Guy's guys can be really easy to get along with in the sense that if you know a lot about the same sport, or whatever, that they're interested in you can instantly have a two-hour conversation, and often form a kind of bond with them over it.
 It's not guaranteed to make every last male like you, but it goes a long way.
 The same goes for social activities.
-Being able to take part in certain things can very quickly move you from being on the outside to one of the guys.
-As simplistic as it seems, some men's criteria for judging whether someone seems like a good guy is just something like, "Can he have a few beers and talk about hockey?"
+Being able to take part in certain things can very quickly move you from being on the outside to one of the crew.
+As simplistic as it seems, some men's criteria for judging whether someone seems like a good fella is just something like, "Can we have a few beers and talk about hockey?"

 Adapt to their communication style

 Like all stereotypes this isn't entirely true, but in general guy's guys communicate on a more surface level.
 Like I described above, they exchange opinions and information about outside topics, and they kid around a lot.
 They don't talk about their feelings or vulnerabilities a ton, especially with anyone who isn't a close friend.
 A lot of the time this isn't necessarily bad, since we don't always need to have three-hour conversations where we dissect the influence our parents had on our beliefs about whether we deserve to be happy.
 When you're around the bros keep things on that breezy level.
 As the point above mentions, if you can converse about the same interests as them, then this is fairly simple.

 Having to chat to guys who aren't very talkative